 On the drive south on Interstate 5, traffic climbs out of Central Valley up the steep winding 'Grapevine' through Tejon Pass in the formidable Tehachapi Mountains.
 Contrary to popular belief, The Grapevine is not named for its knarly twists and turns that resemble a fruiting vine braiding it's way up an arbor.
 The wild grapes that grew along the original narrow road lent their name to the area.
 The famous Butterfield Stage line between Los Angeles and San Francisco traveled through Tejon Pass.

 85 miles east of Tejon, Cajon Pass leads traffic from the high Mojave Desert down into the Inland Empire communities of San Bernardino and Riverside.
 A funky formation called Mormon Rocks lies west of the pass, so named for the Mormon wagon train that passed by in 1851.

-I guess the point of this post is to say that it has always intrigued me that these two important points have similar names, elevations, and features, and even parallels in their history.
-Earthquake activity from the S.A.
-Fault is the chief factor that created the massively steep and spiny mountain ranges, and future fault movement will continue to bend and squeeze and thrust up these ranges.
+It has always intrigued me that these two important points have similar names, elevations, and features, and even parallels in their history.
+Earthquake activity from the San Andreas Fault is the chief factor that created the massively steep and spiny mountain ranges, and future fault movement will continue to bend and squeeze and thrust up these ranges.